The best things to do in Cairns; You cannot miss!

 - Riley, a Crystalbrook Collection Resort (Approx £110 per night)

-Centrally located on Cairns waterfront this 5 star hotel offers over 300 stylish spacious rooms, three restaurants, Cairns highest roof top bar and a lagoon beach with a private pool – now that sounds like heaven!
+Centrally located in Cairns waterfront this 5-star hotel offers over 300 stylish spacious rooms, three restaurants, Cairns highest rooftop bar and a lagoon beach with a private pool – now that sounds like heaven!

 Guests will even have access to the Eléme Day Spa and gym, as well as a tasty full English breakfast every morning, what’s not to love.

 If you’re visiting Australia, you more than likely already have Cairns on you’re a bucket list, but if not, make sure you check out this awesome city.
 After reading this blog post on the best things to do in Cairns you hopefully now have all the information to make your trip to Cairns a once in a lifetime adventure.